helmasaur/zodiac-signs/README.md

 - [The Programming Discussion](https://discord.gg/progdisc) and the [Coding Den](https://discord.gg/code) Discord servers;
 - [Martynov Denis](https://github.com/devmartynov) for the Russian translation;
 - [ALİ SİNCAR](https://github.com/alisincar) for the Turkish translation;
-- [Vito Marseglia](https://github.com/VitoMars) for the Italian and Spanish translation.
+- [Vito Marseglia](https://github.com/VitoMars) for the Italian and Spanish translation;
+- [Peter Rymdfabriken](peter-rymdfabriken) for the Swedish translation.

 ## License